rstemmer/musicdb/docs/source/usage/install.rst

 --------

 Download the latest package file from the `MusicDB Releases page on GitHub <https://github.com/rstemmer/musicdb/releases>`_.
-There are severel packages avalilabe.
+There are several packages available.
 Download the one that matches to your Linux Distribution.

 Be aware that MusicDB requires lots of libraries because of its dependency to `FFmpeg <https://www.ffmpeg.org/>`_ and `gstreamer <https://gstreamer.freedesktop.org/>`_.